Banana Pudding Cups (Rich, Creamy & Homemade)

 banana pudding in pot

 Stir and cook another minute.
-Remove from stove and add butter and vanilla extract.
+Remove from the stove and add butter and vanilla extract.
 Let pudding sit until lukewarm.

 Prepare the individual serving cups by adding a tablespoon of crumbs to the bottom.
 Layer with a bit of pudding on top of crumbs, then banana slices.
 Repeat with two more layers.